Written by: Cameron Rosario

 3. Red rice yeast

 Red rice yeast is white rice that is fermented with the yeast Monascus purpureus that turns the rice red.
 It has been suggested that it contains a fungal secondary metabolite, monacolin K, that is able to interfere with the key enzyme involved in cholesterol synthesis.
 Monacolin K is also found in Lovastatin, a cholesterol-lowering prescribed drug, and is structurally similar to other natural statins.
 Some research suggests that red yeast rice containing sufficient monacolin K can lower one’s total blood cholesterol, triglyceride, and low-density lipoprotein (LDL) levels ⎼ all of which is correlated with a lower risk for cardiovascular disease.
-In the United States, red rice yeast can be found in a powdered form where it is used in many culinary applications as food colouring.
+In the United States, red rice yeast can be found in a powdered form where it is used in many culinary applications as food coloring.
 It is also available in commercial preparations and OTC supplements.

 These are just a few of the supplements that are available.
 Although there are supplements that have shown some promise to improve heart health, these supplements and others that you may consider are no exception to the guidelines outlined above.
 Always consult your doctor before incorporating any of these supplements to your routine.